 Another common variation is to enlist a baby or animal to put the Casanova (or would-be Casanova) in a favorable light and serve as an easy topic of light conversation.
 For these, see the subtropes Pick Up Babes With Babes and Animal Chick Magnet.
 Like its subtropes, this trope is Truth in Television and is often seen in Real Life.
 Less often seen in Real Life is Playing Cyrano: a wingman putting words directly into a friend's mouth.

-- Ore Monogatari!!: Sunakawa plays this role to his best friend Takeo.
+- My Love Story!!: Sunakawa plays this role to his best friend Takeo.
 Since Takeo is an Idiot Hero, Suna has to make Yamato confess her feelings to him several times without her noticing so Takeo could get her love through his thick skull.
 And it works.
 After the two got together, Takeo would often ask Suna for romantic advices to improve his relationship with Yamato or make her happy overall.